Coda-Coda/Crowdfunding/README.md

 # A Crowdfunding Smart Contract and Correctness Proof

-Making use of the DeepSEA system, this repository demonstrates proving the correctness of a crowdfunding smart contract.
-This is a **work in progress**.
+Making use of the DeepSEA system, this repository demonstrates proving the three properties important to the correctness of a crowdfunding smart contract.

 ## Using this repository - Please read this